NimeshaDil/gcp-scc-alerts-terraform/README.md

 - Creates a Cloud Storage bucket for storing the function source code.

  Cloud Storage Bucket Object:
-- Uploads the specified function source code to the Cloud Storage bucket.
+- Uploads the specified cloud function's source code to the Cloud Storage bucket.

  IAM Role Binding:
 - Binds the `cloudfunctions.developer` role to a service account for Cloud Functions.